RootKit-Org/AI-Aimbot/README.md

 [![Pull Requests Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)

-## ✨✨BEST EXPERIENCE, Use our Launcher and the Launcher Custom Code Pack!✨✨
+## ✨BEST EXPERIENCE, Use our Launcher and the Launcher Custom Code Pack!✨
-Download our [AI Aimbot Launcher](https://github.com/RootKit-Org/Launcher).
+Download the [RootKit Launcher](https://github.com/RootKit-Org/Launcher).
 It is FREE. **No coding required.**

 It will auto-setup everything for you!

-Some features in the launcher may require you to be a volunteer or paid supporter.

-Join the discord to learn more about the Roadmap
+Want to make your own bot?
+Then use the [Starter Code Pack](https://github.com/RootKit-Org/AI-Aimbot-Starter-Code)!

 ## 🙌 Welcome Aboard!
 We're a charity on a mission to educate and certify the upcoming wave of developers in the world of Computer Engineering 🌍.
 Need assistance?
 Hop into our [Discord](https://discord.gg/rootkitorg) and toss your questions at `@Wonder` in the *#ai-aimbot channel* (be sure to stick to this channel or face the consequences! 😬).
 Type away your query and include `@Wonder` in there.